Selena Gomez Wants To Date Someone Who Isn’t Only Interested In Her Looks

 Selena Gomez has admitted that she wants to date someone who isn’t only interested in what she looks like.
 She wants someone to fall in love with who she is as a person, and not strictly on her appearance.

-Previously, Gomez had high profile relationships with Justin Bieber and The Weeknd.
+Previously, Gomez had high-profile relationships with Justin Bieber and The Weeknd.

 According to Music News, the “Love You Like A Love Song” hitmaker opened up about her love life on fashion brand Coach’s new Dream It Real podcast.

-Selena is no stranger to the brand as she has done various ad campaigns with Coach in the past.
+Selena is no stranger to the brand, as she has done various ad campaigns with Coach in the past.

 “I think that a lot of people don’t understand my heart, you know?
 I also don’t like that, it can sometimes be about appearance, too.
 I don’t really appreciate people judging me on my looks or anything like that,” she told the host, Heben Nigatu.